 Authors

-1 Department of Sports Injury and Corrective Exercises, Payame Noor University, Tehran, Iran.
+1 Assistant professor, Department of Sports Injury and Corrective Exercises, Payame Noor University, Tehran, Iran.

-2 Department of Sport Injury & Corrective Exercises, Faculty of Sport Sciences, University of Isfahan, Isfahan, Iran.
+2 Professor, Department of Sports Injury and Corrective Exercises, Faculty of Sports Sciences, University of Isfahan, Iran.

-3 Department of Orthotics and Prosthetics, Musculoskeletal Research Center, Faculty of Rehabilitation Sciences, Isfahan University of Medical Sciences, Isfahan, Iran.
+3 Associate professor, Department of Orthotics and Prosthetics, Musculoskeletal Research Center, Faculty of Rehabilitation Sciences, Isfahan University of Medical Sciences, Isfahan, Iran.

-4 Department of Sports Sciences, Ilam Branch, Islamic Azad University, Ilam, Iran.
+4 Assistant professor, Department of Sports Sciences, Ilam Branch, Islamic Azad University, Ilam, Iran.

 10.22084/rsr.2023.26267.1641